PDM responsible for increase in virus spread: Firdous

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Special Assistant to Chief Minister Punjab on Information Dr Firdous Ashiq Awan has said the public meetings of the Pakistan Democratic Movement (PDM) resulted in an increase in coronavirus cases.
+LAHORE: Special Assistant to Chief Minister Punjab on Information Dr Firdous Ashiq Awan has said the public meetings of the Pakistan Democratic Movement (PDM) resulted in the increase in coronavirus cases.

 Dr Firdous said during the last 24 hours, 831 coronavirus cases had been reported in Punjab, adding that the total number of cases had reached 130,122 and 3,511 people lost their lives due to COVID-19 in the province.